Satisfactory Academic Progress

 Students returning to IIT after an official withdrawal or leave of absence will automatically have their SAP status adjusted to "Good" upon their re-entry, irrespective of what their SAP status was at the time of their separation from the university.

-Students not meeting SAP may appeal to be removed from ineligible status and be reconsidered for federal financial aid by submitting an appeal letter to Associate Director and Title IV Compliance Officer, Kelli Goers.
+Students not meeting SAP may appeal to be removed from ineligible status and be reconsidered for federal financial aid by submitting an appeal to the Office of Financial Aid (email@example.com) before the final week of the term for which an appeal is submitted.
 The appeal must include the following:

 - Explanation on failure to make SAP.

-- Information on circumstance changes which will allow the student to make SAP during next evaluation.
+- A plan which will allow the student to make SAP during next evaluation.
+Please include any supporting documentation.

 The student's appeal may be approved if the school determines that the student will be able to make SAP by the end of the next term or by a specific point in time.